wp-plugins/postman-smtp/readme.txt

 Postman is a next-generation SMTP plugin which provides WordPress with a more secure mechanism for sending email.
 When your site generates an e-mail, for example from a Lost Password or a plugin like [Contact Form 7](https://wordpress.org/plugins/contact-form-7/), Postman handles the OAuth authentication and SMTP delivery.

-Requirements: PHP 5.3.23, a Gmail or Google Apps account, a Client ID from Google Developer, Port 465 (TCP, outbound) must be open
+Requirements: PHP 5.3.23 with OpenSSL, a Gmail or Google Apps account, a Client ID from Google Developer, Port 465 (TCP, outbound) must be open

 == Frequently Asked Questions ==